 Now that you know that the oil is so great, let’s move on to how you should use it on your wood cabinets, wardrobes, and bookshelves to achieve the desired results.

 7 Easy Steps to Using Coconut Oil on Wood

 If you are using the oil on the wood furniture (like your table, chair, sofa, picture frame, etc.), you can follow these easy steps:

 - Sand the table gently using a sandpaper

 - Wipe it with a sponge dampened in soapy water and let it dry

-- Take about half tablespoon coconut oil and rub it using a clean dry rag
+- Take about half a tablespoon of coconut oil and rub it using a clean, dry rag

 - Leave the oil on the surface for 15-20 minutes to soak in